 Decentralisation and administrative reform

-Title: Decentralisation and Administrative Reform in Cambodia
+Title: Decentralisation and Administrative Reform Programme (DAR)

-Commissioned by: The German Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2016 to 2019
+Overall term: 2019 to 2022

 For many years, administrative and political power in Cambodia was largely in the hands of the central government.
 However, the country is currently undergoing a process of change in which government structures and administrative procedures are being adapted to the requirements of a development-oriented state.
 The Cambodian Government is working to promote a service culture and to enhance the training and skills of public agencies and their staff in order to make public administration effective, efficient, reliable and responsive.

 To develop local self-governance, financial and human resources and decision-making capacities are gradually being transferred to the local level.
 Nevertheless, the locally elected councils still lack the experience, expertise and personnel required to shape policies in their respective areas of responsibility.
 Limited powers and autonomy, combined with insufficient coordination between regional administrations, make it difficult for the councils and administrations to perform their functions and tasks in a transparent and accountable manner and thus provide efficient public services.